Serving students in the Gallogly College of Engineering and the Mewbourne College of Earth and Energy.

 We celebrate Women's History Month in March and join the nation in commemorating and encouraging the study, observance and celebration of the vital role of women in American history, specifically in STEM applications.
 Events will be consistent with WiE guiding pillars of outreach, service, personal and professional development.

 Women's Welcome provides you with an opportunity to get a jumpstart on forming unique connections that will facilitate your success as an engineering or science student.
-This program assists female freshmen and transfer students as they transition to the study of engineering and science at OU.
+This program assists first year and transfer/graduate students as they transition to the study of engineering and science at OU.

 Director, Women in Engineering Program